appsocially/upil-site/docs/development/README.md

 * Whether the node is a reply-node or not
 <br/><br/>

-By default, all nodes are represented as widgets based on their entity-type.
-Using the override props, nodes can be freely overridden based on any of the available node-properties.
+Vue components that represent a `VisualNode` in the UI are called `widgets`.
+By default, a `VisualNode` is represented by a widget based on its entity-type.
+Using the override functions, nodes can be freely mapped to widgets based on any of the available node-properties.
 In general, when creating a custom widget for chat-mode, there are three node-types to consider (Standard, Reply, and Current):

-<br/><br/>
+#### override vs overrideCurrent

+The `override` and `overrideCurrent` props that are passed to the `ChatThemePlugin` are funcions with identical signatures that receive a node, and can choose to map a Vue component to that node to be displayed in the chat UI.
+The `override` function is meant to define `widget` mapping in the chat history.
+The `overrideCurrent` function is meant to map the current node to a special widget that lives at the bottom of the chat UI and acts as the user-input.
+In this way, the UI can handle custom input types such as dates, colors, shapes, images, videos, etc. with custom widgets, in addition to standard input such as text and list-selection.

 ### Override function signature